StayerX/BitbucketDownloader/README.md

 sudo cpan JSON

 # Usage
+1. Setup rsa ssh keys in .ssh apropriately (so that you have sshaccess to repositories)

-1. Create a list with all the repositories
+2. Create a list with all the repositories

   bash getAllRepos.sh \<bitbucket username\>

-2. Parse the list and download all the repositories in the directory repos/\<reponame\>
+3. Parse the list and download all the repositories in the directory repos/\<reponame\>

   perl parseJSON.perl